Terry Gordy: All Japan Pro Wrestling (1982, 1983–1994)

+On August 18, 1993, while traveling from the United States to Japan to take part in another AJPW tour, Gordy overdosed on pain medication and slipped into a five-day coma, ultimately suffering permanent brain damage.
+As a result, he had to relearn how to talk, walk, and wrestle, but he never again possessed the skills at the same level.
+He returned to AJPW for a single tour in July 1994 before leaving the company after more than a decade.

 World Wrestling Federation (1984)

-The Freebirds spent a brief time in the World Wrestling Federation in 1984, but were fired after missing a show and showing up late and drunk.
+The Fabulous Freebirds debuted in the World Wrestling Federation (WWF) in August 1984.
+During their nine-week stint in the WWF, they primary competed in six-man tag team matches and tag team matches, with their main opponents being the Moondogs.
+Several of their matches aired on WWF on PRISM Network, WWF on MSG Network, WWF Maple Leaf Wrestling, and WWF Championship Wrestling.
+In September 1984, they were abruptly fired from the WWF after showing up late and drunk for a show.

 Universal Wrestling Federation (1986)

 In 1986, when the Freebirds were in Universal Wrestling Federation, the former Mid South Wrestling, Gordy became the first person to win the UWF Heavyweight Championship and held it for six months, before losing it via forfeit to the One Man Gang, after an angle the same night in which Gordy was injured in an auto accident by "Dr. Death" Steve Williams, whom he feuded with.
 During this time, Gordy and the Freebirds had an ongoing feud with Hacksaw Jim Duggan, in which Duggan and Gordy squared off, usually ending in a disqualification because of outside interference.

 Jim Crockett Promotions/NWA World Championship Wrestling (1987, 1989, 1992)

-The Freebirds spent some time in the National Wrestling Alliance's Jim Crockett Promotions where they split to feud briefly, but later reunited.
-In 1989, Gordy helped Hayes to reform the Freebirds, with Jimmy Garvin, in the NWA, which became World Championship Wrestling in 1991.
+The Freebirds spent some time in the National Wrestling Alliance's Jim Crockett Promotions where they split to feud briefly but later reunited.
+In 1989, Gordy helped Hayes reform the Freebirds, with Jimmy Garvin, in the NWA, which became World Championship Wrestling in 1991.
 Later, he and Steve Williams defeated the Steiners to become World Tag Team Champions.

 Gordy and Williams returned to World Championship Wrestling (WCW) in 1992 and won the WCW World Tag Team titles.
 At that point, they were considered the most dominant team in wrestling, making $10,000 to $15,000 a week.
-They also won the NWA World Tag Team titles in a tournament at the Great American Bash card in Albany, Georgia, one week later, and unified the titles.
+They also won the NWA World Tag Team titles in a tournament at the Great American Bash card in Albany, Georgia, one week later, thereby unifying the titles.
 Their feud with Rick and Scott Steiner in Japan was hyped as a feud between the best foreign teams of the two top Japanese promotions (the Steiners were competing for rival New Japan Pro-Wrestling at the time).
 Despite advances by New Japan, Gordy and Williams, out of loyalty to the AJPW founder and promoter, Giant Baba, refused to compete for the promotion (which had business ties with WCW at the time), leading to Gordy's departure from WCW before Halloween Havoc and Williams' departure after Starrcade.

-On August 18, 1993, while traveling from the United States to Japan for a tour, Gordy took an overdose (from which he almost died of three years earlier) of pain medication and slipped into a five-day coma, ultimately suffering permanent brain damage.
-As a result, he had to relearn how to talk, walk, and wrestle.
-He returned to action later that year, but never received a shot at the Triple Crown again or possessed the skills he once had.
-In 1994, Gordy had a small reunion with Hayes and Garvin as the Freebirds in the Global Wrestling Federation where he and Garvin won the GWF Tag Team Titles.